onap/vnfrqts-requirements/docs/Chapter5/Heat/ONAP Heat Orchestration Templates: Overview.rst

     A VNF **MAY** be composed from one or more Heat Orchestration Templates, each of which represents a subset of the overall VNF.

-The Heat Orchestration Templates can be thought of a components or modules of the VNF and are referred to as "\ *VNF Modules*\ ".
+The Heat Orchestration Templates can be thought of a components or modules of the VNF and are referred to as *VNF Modules*.
 During orchestration, these modules are deployed incrementally to create the complete VNF.